AlexanderWillner/things.sh/README.md

 ### Create Scheduled Event

-In case you have regularly to create projects (e.g., a business trip) using a template, this can be automated using the following command:
+In case you have regularly to create projects based on a template (e.g., a business trip or family vacation), this can be automated using the following command:

 ```
 things.sh --start 2018-03-20 --days 7 --event resources/exampleEvent.thingslist schedule